aspiers/stow/CONTRIBUTING.md

 (Not all tests require all of these, but it's safer to include all of them.)

+Secondly, be aware that if you want to test modifications to the source files, you will need to run `make watch`, or `make` before each test run as explained above.

 Now running an individual test is as simple as: